 In 2014, Professor Kwok was awarded Medal of Honour from the Hong Kong Government for his contribution to piano education in Hong Kong.

 EVANS MIRAGEAS – USA

 Mirageas’s experience in the arts has also included symphony administration with The Boston Symphony, and radio production with WFMT, Chicago.
 Evans Mirageas Consulting was founded in 1999 by Mr. Mirageas and his husband, Thomas Dreeze, following a seven-year appointment as Senior Vice-President of Artists and Repertoire for Decca Records in London, England.
 Mr. Mirageas has been a presenter and lecturer at Lincoln Center’s Mostly Mozart festival, The Brooklyn Academy of Music, and the symphony orchestras of Atlanta, St. Louis and Milwaukee.
 His record production credits include releases on Decca, Innova, AVIE, and Warner Classics.
-His executive and artistic search activities have included the Cincinnati Symphony, The Brooklyn Philharmonic, and the Chicago Sinfonietta.
+His executive and artistic search activities have included the Atlanta and Cincinnati Symphonies, The Brooklyn Philharmonic, and the Chicago Sinfonietta.